Transparent dark purple Travel Guide by Insurte logo

 Once you’ve chosen a program, you'll be able to submit your application for admission.
 This needs to happen before you apply for your visa.
 For exchange programs, your home institution may assist with this process.

-• Apply for your long stay visa.
+• Apply for your long-stay visa.

-• Prepare to Move to Florence!
+• Prepare to move to Florence

 And get ready to have the time of your life!

-Italy long stay visa requirements
+The visa requirements

-While anyone can apply for a study visa for Italy, generally speaking, there are some requirements that you will need to prove when you apply.
+While anyone can apply for a study visa for Italy, generally speaking, there are some requirements that you will need to meet when you apply.
 One hurdle that many students face is the financial requirement.

-Studing in Florence? 🌴
+Studing in Florence? ?

 Get the travel insurance you need, 100% online.

-In order to apply for a long stay visa in Italy, you will need to prove that you can sustain yourself (financially) for the entire duration of your stay, whether that's a few months or a year.
+In order to apply for a long-stay visa in Italy, you will need to prove that you can sustain yourself (financially) for the entire duration of your stay, whether that's a few months or a year.

 There are other requirements you will need to meet as well.
 We've written a guide all about Italy study abroad visas that you can find here.